-DO NOT modify the ignition/headlight switch wiring to circumvent the automatic-on headlight feature.
+Check for proper headlight operation before riding motorcycle.
 Visibility is a major concern for motorcyclists.
 Failure to have proper headlight operation could result in death or serious injury.

-Check ignition switch for proper operation.
+Check ignition key switch for proper operation.
 If operation fails, reread procedure and verify that all steps were performed.

-After installing seat, pull upward on front of seat to be sure it is locked in position.
-If seat is loose, it could shift during vehicle operation and startle the rider, causing loss of control which could result in death or serious injury.
+After installing seat, pull upward on front of seat to be sure it is in locked position.
+While riding, a loose seat can shift causing loss of control, which could result in death or serious injury.
+(00070a)